 The original microdata strings used in this study were provided by the JRC-IPTS (Joint Research Centre - Institute for Prospective Technological Studies) of the European Commission.
+The original source was the Standard&Poor's Compustat database complemented with additional data.
 The information includes only publicly-traded companies and is extracted from a variety of sources, including companies' annual reports, the Securities and Exchange Commission (SEC) 10-K and 10-Q reports, daily news services and direct company contact.
 More specifically, this work is limited to a study of EU firms over a period of 19 years (1990-2008).
 The longitudinal database contains the following information:

-•Company identification: name and address, industry sector (Global Industry Classification Standard (GICS), which can be translated into the standard SIC classification);
+• Company identification: name and address, industry sector (Global Industry Classification Standard (GICS), which can be translated into the standard SIC classification);

-•Fundamental financial data including income statements, cash flows, taxes, dividends and earnings, pension funds, property assets, ownership data, etc.
+• Fundamental financial data including income statements, cash flows, taxes, dividends and earnings, pension funds, property assets, ownership data, etc.

-•Fundamental economic data, including the crucial information for this study, namely: sales, capital formation, R&D expenditures, employment and the cost of labour.
+• Fundamental economic data, including the crucial information for this study, namely: sales, capital formation, R&D expenditures, employment and the cost of labour.